-Criteria Conformance Level Remarks and Explanations 3.3.3 Error Suggestion (WCAG 2.0) (Level AA) Supports Some elements are missing instructions for better understanding of how to interact with certain controls.
-Some headers and labels throughout the product have no identifiable purpose, which may cause changes for users of assistive technologies.
-3.3.4 Error Prevention (Legal, Financial, Data) (WCAG 2.0) (Level AA) Supports The product provides suggestions to the user when input errors are automatically detected (except where this would jeopardize security).
-For web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true: Reversible: Submissions are reversible Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission Throughout the product, changes to user-controllable data are reversible, or can be checked or confirmed before finalizing.
-The product does not process legal commitments or financial transactions.
+Criteria Conformance Level Remarks and Explanations 3.3.4 Error Prevention (Legal, Financial, Data) (WCAG 2.0) (Level AA) For web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true: • Reversible: Submissions are reversible • Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them • Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission Supports Throughout the product, changes to user-controllable data are reversible, or can be checked or confirmed before finalizing.
+3.3.7 Redundant Entry (WCAG 2.2) (Level A) Information previously entered by or provided to the user that is required to be entered again in the same process is either auto-populated, or available for the user to select.
+Except when one of the following is true: • re-entering the information is essential • the information is required to ensure the security of the content • previously entered information is no longer valid Supports User information is not required to be entered more than once in multi-step processes, or is otherwise available to select.
+Otherwise, the product does not currently request user information in multi-step processes.

-Criteria Conformance Level Remarks and Explanations 3.3.7 Redundant Entry (WCAG 2.2) (Level A) Information previously entered by or provided to the user that is required to be entered again in the same process is either auto-populated, or available for the user to select.
-Except when one of the following is true: • re-entering the information is essential• the information is required to ensure the security of the content• previously entered information is no longer valid Supports User information is not required to be entered more than once in multi-step processes, or is otherwise available to select.
-3.3.8 Accessible Authentication (Minimum) (WCAG 2.2) (Level AA) A cognitive function test (such as remembering a password or solving a puzzle) is not required for any step in an authentication process unless that step provides at least one of the following: • Alternative: Another authentication method that does not rely on a cognitive function test.• Mechanism: A mechanism is available to assist the user in completing the cognitive function test.• Object Recognition: The cognitive function test is to recognize objects.• Personal Content: The cognitive function test is to identify non-text content the user provided to the Web site.
+Criteria Conformance Level Remarks and Explanations 3.3.8 Accessible Authentication (Minimum) (WCAG 2.2) (Level AA) A cognitive function test (such as remembering a password or solving a puzzle) is not required for any step in an authentication process unless that step provides at least one of the following: • Alternative: Another authentication method that does not rely on a cognitive function test.• Mechanism: A mechanism is available to assist the user in completing the cognitive function test.• Object Recognition: The cognitive function test is to recognize objects.• Personal Content: The cognitive function test is to identify non-text content the user provided to the Web site.
 Supports The product does not currently require an authentication process containing a cognitive function test.